Teaching-Accessibility/course-project-storyappteam/README.md

 Screen Title: Character edit

-User-Computer Interaction: This screen implements the feature customizable stories because it provides a page for users to edit the attributes of the characters in the story to customize their name and gender.
+User-Computer Interaction: This screen implements the feature of customizable stories because it provides a page for users to edit the attributes of the characters in the story to customize their name, gender and image.

 Design Guidelines: